 Solid manure application equipment (commonly referred to as spreaders) comes in various types including box and side-discharge spreaders.
 Most tractor-drawn spreaders are PTO operated, but some are driven from the ground wheels.
 Some are hydraulically powered for greater speed variation, especially for the apron drive, to vary the application rate.
 Rear-delivery technologies may include a spinner spreader, single or double horizontal beaters, and vertical beaters.
 Manure spreaders may be tractor-drawn models or they may be mounted on a truck.

-Side-discharge spreaders are open-top spreaders that use augers within the hopper to move wet manure toward a discharge gate (See Figure 10.1).
+Side-discharge spreaders are open-top spreaders that use augers within the hopper to move wet manure toward a discharge gate (See Figure 9.3).
 Manure is then discharged from the spreader by either a rotating paddle or set of spinning hammers.
 Side-discharge spreaders provide a uniform application of manure for many types of manure with the exception of dry poultry litter.

 Box Spreaders with Vertical Beaters

-These spreaders provide an excellent spread pattern and exceptional breakup of materials (See Figure 10.2).
+These spreaders provide an excellent spread pattern and exceptional breakup of materials.
 These characteristics, combined with a fast unloading time, make this type of spreader an ideal choice for producers seeking to take maximum advantage of the nutrient value of their manure, from pen pack to dry yard manure.

 Box Spreaders with Horizontal Beaters

 A box spreader with horizontal beaters is a great choice for a basic manure spreader (See Figure 9.4).
 It has a relatively low power requirement and is simple to operate.
 In addition, the spread pattern of this type of machine is relatively narrow and covers just the width of the spreader to the outside of the tire tracks.
 Single-beater spreaders have difficulty spreading manure uniformly to take full advantages of nutrients in manure.